-(7) Exceptions to Electronic Filing.
+(7) Special Requirements for and Exceptions to Electronic Filing.

 (A) Documents Filed Under Seal.
-A motion to file documents under seal must be electronically filed and served.
-But the documents to be filed under seal must be filed in paper form, unless a different procedure is required by statute, rule, the court, or administrative order.
-Documents filed under seal should be clearly marked as such by the filing party.
+Unless otherwise ordered by the court, a motion to file documents under seal must be electronically filed and served, and the documents to be filed under seal must be separately electronically filed and served with the motion.

 (B) Exhibits and Real Objects.
-Exhibits to declarations or other documents that are real objects (e.g., x-ray film or vehicle bumper) or which otherwise may not be comprehensibly viewed in an electronic format may be filed and served by non-electronic means, unless a different procedure is required by statute, rule, the court, or administrative order.
+Exhibits to declarations or other documents that are real objects (e.g., x-ray film or vehicle bumper) or which otherwise may not be comprehensibly viewed in an electronic format may be filed and served by nonelectronic means, unless a different procedure is required by statute, rule, the court, or administrative order.